awsdocs/aws-storagegateway-user-guide/doc_source/using-smb-fileshare.md

 # Mounting Your SMB File Share on Your Client<a name="using-smb-fileshare"></a>

 Now you mount your SMB file share and map to a drive accessible to your client\.
-The file gateway console show the supported mount commands that you can use for SMB clients\.
-This section offers some additional options for you to try\.
+The console's file gateway section shows the supported mount commands that you can use for SMB clients\.
+Following, you can find some additional options to try\.

 You can use several different methods for mounting SMB file shares, including the following:
-+ The `net use` command – Doesn't persist across system reboots\.
++ The `net use` command – Doesn't persist across system reboots, unless you use the `/persistent:(yes:no)` switch\.
 The specific command that you use depends on whether you plan to use your file share for Microsoft Active Directory \(AD\) access or guest access\.
 + The `CmdKey` command line utility – Creates a persistent connection to a mounted SMB file share that remains after a reboot\.
 + A network drive mapped in File Explorer – Configures the mounted file share to reconnect at sign\-in and to require that you enter your network credentials\.
 + PowerShell script – Can be persistent, and can be either visible or invisible to the operating system while mounted\.